 Prior to grading, demolition of the former improvements on the site, particularly underground utilities will be required.
 Former improvements such as pavements, underground utilities, old foundations, or other obstructions should be removed when encountered.
 An exception are existing pile foundations, which may be cut off at least five feet below: 1) finished grade (top of pavements, or slabs of grade); or 2) the bottom of excavations for new utilities, whichever is deeper.
 If an excavation extends below the groundwater during demolition activities, the portion of the resulting excavation below the groundwater level should be filled with 3⁄4-inch crushed rock.
-If fine grained soil (clay or Bay Mud) is exposed at the base of the excavation prior to placement of the rock to prevent the rock from being pushed into the fine grained soil.
+If fine grained soil (clay or Bay Mud) is exposed at the base of the excavation, it may be necessary to place a geotextile fabric (Mirafi 500X or equivalent) over the base of the excavation prior to placement of the rock to prevent the rock from being pushed into the fine grained soil.
 Once a firm base is established above the groundwater level, compacted fill can be placed on the crushed rock.
-A layer of filter fabric, such as Mirafi 140N, should be placed between the crushed rock and compacted fill to reduce the potential fines infiltrating into the voids between the crushed rock in the filter fabric to prevent "piping" of the sandy soil into the voids in the rock, which could result in ground surface settlement.
+A layer of filter fabric, such as Mirafi 140N, should be placed between the crushed rock and compacted fill to reduce the potential fines infiltrating into the voids between the crushed rock particles.
+If sandy soil is encountered below the groundwater table it may be necessary to wrap the crushed rock in the filter fabric to prevent "piping" of the sandy soil into the voids in the rock, which could result in ground surface settlement.